ApiLogicServer/Docs/docs/Tech-Learning.md

 ## Fully Customizable - Standard Python, Flask, SQLAlchemy

 The created project is a standard Flask/SQLAlchemy project.
-Customize and extend it with all the fundamentals learned in Tutorials and App Fiddle.
+Customize and extend it with all the fundamentals learned in conventional Tutorials, and App Fiddle.

 &nbsp;